Study Abroad at PCA Course Offerings

 Below you will find example student schedules that show the freedom Study Abroad at PCA students have to create a program ideally suited to their own interests.

-Please note: course offerings are subject to change depending on semester of study and enrollment numbers
+Note: Course offerings are subject to change depending on semester of study and enrollment numbers.

 Sample Schedules